 The Marist underclassmen have felt empty-handed for a few months now.
-If you are a sophomore or a freshman you are not able to go on your phone during lunch and if you are caught on your phone, it will be taken until the end of the period.
+In accordance with a new rule that started this year, freshmen and sophomores are not able to use their phones during lunch and if they are caught with it red-handed, it will be taken until the end of the period.
 This policy needs to go away.

 MHS media conducted a poll of 67 people, and 89.6% of people agreed with me.

-Coach Topps initiated this policy to encourage students to talk to each more, but I feel the opposite is true; going on your phone helps the underclass engage in conversations because they can talk about a funny video, a new trend, a new video game that just came out, and more.
+Coach Rob Topps initiated this policy in August to encourage students to talk to each more, but I feel the opposite is true – cell phones actually help students engage in conversations because they can talk about a funny video, a new trend, a video game that just came out, and more.

 I personally have found it way easier to engage with others when there is a common topic: our phones.
 It has helped me start conversations.

-The poll asked if their lunch experience was better last year, and results came back that 70.1% of sophomores said, “yes,” due to being able to use their phone.
+The poll asked if their lunch experience was better last year, and results came back that 70.1% of sophomores said, “yes,” due to being able to use their phones.

-I am a sophomore and agree that my lunch experience last year was better than mine this year because of phones.
+I am a sophomore and agree that my lunch experience last year was better than this year specifically because of my phone.
 I’ve had many laughs with my friends at lunch because of a funny TikTok or picture, and now I feel like something is missing.

-I believe that there are many benefits of having phones at lunch and I know that although the majority of the student body agrees with me, Coach Topps does not.
+I believe that there are many benefits to having phones at lunch and although the majority of the student body agrees with me, Coach Topps does not.
 Sorry Coach Topps.
+It’s time to scrap this unwelcome rule.